charliewhitfield/ivoyager_table_importer/README.md

 File and table formats are described below.

-**Table Editor Warning!** Most .csv/.tsv file editors will "interpret" and modify cell values.
+**Table Editor Warning!** Most .csv/.tsv file editors will "interpret" and modify cell values, especially if it thinks the value is a number.
 For example, Excel will change "1.32712440018e20" to "1.33E+20" in your saved file without warning, and it's very hard to stop it from doing so!
 One editor that does NOT change your data is [Rons Data Edit](https://www.ronsplace.ca/Products/RonsDataEdit).
 It's free for files with up to 1000 rows, or pay for "pro" unlimited.

 ## General File Format